Nicole732/devsecops-sast-dast-gitlab-cicd/README.md

-# DevSecOps Bootcamp: Configure AWS IAM Credentials to Use with Gitlab CI/CD Pipeline
+# DevSecOps Bootcamp: Use AWS SSM to Deploy Application to EC2 Instance

 ## Project Details
 **Part 1**: Create dedicated AWS IAM user for GitLab CI with least privilege access to securely upload image to AWS ECR.